Google ATAP: Project Ara

-Project Ara is a platform for creating customizable, modular smartphones.
-With Project Ara, consumers populate an electronic frame, called an endoskeleton or "endo", with rectangular hardware modules for power, processing, memory, screen, wireless, and other functionality.
+Project Ara was a proposed platform for creating customizable, modular smartphones.
+With Project Ara, consumers would populate an electronic frame, called an endoskeleton or "endo", with rectangular hardware modules for power, processing, memory, screen, wireless, and other functionality.
 Consumers assemble basic modules to create a working device, then add or remove additional modules as desired – in some cases, even while the device is operating.
-Optional modules include cameras, speakers, large data storage, and medical sensors.
-Since users can update individual modules when better technology becomes available, Project Ara provides a hedge against cyclical obsolescence.
+Optional modules might include cameras, speakers, large data storage, and medical sensors.
+Since users could update individual modules when better technology becomes available, Project Ara would have provided a hedge against cyclical obsolescence.

-It also reduces the purchase price of a low-end cell phone, by creating the option of buying only the most basic features.
-This may support the spread of technology in economically-disadvantaged areas.
-The official Project Ara website specifies a targeted manufacturing cost for an entry-level device in the $50-$100 range, and states that the project has "the goal of delivering the mobile internet to the next 5 billion people".
+It could also reduce the purchase price of a low-end cell phone, by creating the option of buying only the most basic features.
+This could have supported the spread of technology in economically-disadvantaged areas.
+The official Project Ara website specified a targeted manufacturing cost for an entry-level device in the $50-$100 range, and stated that the project has "the goal of delivering the mobile internet to the next 5 billion people".
 Google had targeted the first Project Ara public release for Puerto Rico in 2015, but announced that the test has been delayed until 2016.

-A Project Ara Module Development Kit (MDK) will enable manufacturers to create Project Ara-compatible modules.
-An early pre-release version of the MDK is available on the Project Ara website.
+A Project Ara Module Development Kit (MDK) would have enabled manufacturers to create Project Ara-compatible modules.
+An early pre-release version of the MDK was available on the Project Ara website.
 ATAP sponsored Project Ara Developer's Conferences in 2014 and 2015 to begin stimulating interest in the emerging hardware ecosystem and solicit input from potential designers and manufacturers.

-Ara is an exception in that the usual ATAP two-year timeframe was extended to give more time for the project's completion.
+Ara was an exception in that the usual ATAP two-year timeframe was extended to give more time for the project's completion.
 However, at the time of the extension team leader Paul Eremenko was replaced by Rafa Camargo, named by CNET in 2015 as one of the Top 20 Latinos in Tech.
+On September 2, 2016, Google confirmed that Project Ara had been shelved.